AriFordsham/GHCWiki/plugins/type-checker/row-types/coxswain.md

 Now the interesting question was: How to correctly compel GHC into doing that?
 Gundry's paper was the most helpful, but the presentation of the interactions between GHC and the plugins was still too far removed from the actual implementation, specifically the split between simplification of given constraints and solving of wanted constraints and the explicit `\theta` substitution versus the implicit substitution in GHC.

 I seem to have successfully compelled GHC to create my substitution for me, but I'm sadly still not sure that I'm not violating any crucial invariants.
 Primarily because I don't know what they all are!
-They're hard to find, and sometimes the listed invariants are perfectly fine to violate (e.g. flatness of `Xi` types in "new" `Ct`s in `TcPluginOk`).
+They're hard to find, and sometimes the listed invariants are perfectly fine to violate (e.g. flatness of `Xi` types in "new" `Ct`s in `TcPluginOk`; this is referenced as "Only canonical constraints that are actually in the inert set carry all the guarantees" in the source `Note [zonkCt behaviour]`).
 Also, they're often out-of-date, either wrong or mysteriously referring to source Notes that no longer exist.

 Obviously, the plugin needs to simplify `Ct`s according to the row unification, `Lacks`, `Normalize`, and `NumCols` semantic rules.
 (The two type families are interesting because they don't "float to the top" like other constraints --- I have to seek them out within all `Cts` and rewrite the whole `Ct`.
 I essentially use SYB for that in my current implementation.)